matzeschmid/Cppcheck-HIS-addon/README.md

 # Usage
 Run `python his.py -h` or `python his.py --help` to get help on how to use HIS metric addon and show which command line options are available.

+HIS metric addon uses first configuration of Cppcheck dump file(s) only.
+Thus create dump files for desired configuration using Cppcheck with command line options or project file.

 Example how to use HIS addon with HIS metric test pattern files on a Linux machine.

 1. Create a dump file for the source files which are desired to be checked.